 The registrar will ask for the details listed above.
 They’ll give you a copy of the registration page and ask you to check it.
 If there’s a mistake it can take a long time to put right, so please check very carefully.
 Registration usually takes around 30 minutes.

-Registration itself is free and you’ll get one free short birth certificate.
+Registration itself is free.
 If you want a passport or a bank account for the baby, you’ll need a full birth certificate (this will be chargeable).
-You can order it (or extra short versions), when you register, or you can get one later - view our fees page.
+You can order it (or short versions - these are chargeable) when you register or you can get one later – view our fees page.